Pipcy/ec327-game/README.md

 Our game simulates different aspects of memorable moments from EC327, with an added twist of course!

 ### Description
 Dive into the world of EC327 and get a taste of what it's like.
 Customize your character and explore the classroom.
 You'll be given a chance to demonstrate your machine code skills and test your knowledge of your fellow classmates and peers.
 Be careful when answering machine code questions as getting a question wrong might incur the wrath of Professor Trachtenberg.
 Compete with other players for a place in the leaderboard.
-See the EC327 Simulator for Dummies pdf for user instruction and the google doc linked bellow for installation instructions.
+See the EC327 Simulator for Dummies pdf for user instruction and the [google doc](https://docs.google.com/document/d/1GzOz6lCIO9-j1esVCNZ64J18vl1_PMV1DgRqveJSo84/edit?usp=sharing) linked below for installation instructions.

 ## Authors
 ### Group members